top of page

 HONEY, I'M HOME!

 The personal loss of my paternal grandparents during the COVID-19 pandemic is a significant theme in the exhibition, highlighting a period that profoundly altered my understanding of “home.”
 Deprived of traditional mourning rituals and the physical space of my grandparents' home, I was left to reimagine these intimate spaces.
-The gallery merges the sterile, white-cube environment with the warmth and familiarity of a childhood home.
-Environmental elements like accent walls, warm lighting, and shag carpeting create a space that feels both familiar and unsettling.
-Corrupted family photos and Jack Terry canvas prints, hung above eye level, evoke fragmented memories and encourage viewers to look up, mimicking the perspective of a child.
-These shifting spaces and destructive visuals symbolize the tension between holding on and letting go of the past, capturing how grief distorts and reshapes cherished memories.
+The gallery merges the sterile white-cube environment with the warmth and familiarity of a childhood home.
+Environmental elements such as accent walls, warm lighting, and shag carpeting establish an atmosphere that is both familiar and unsettling.
+Corrupted family photos and Jack Terry canvas prints, displayed above eye level, evoke fragmented recollections and prompt viewers to gaze upward, echoing a child’s point of view.
+These evolving environments and disruptive imagery reflect the struggle between preserving and releasing the past, capturing how grief distorts and reshapes cherished memories.

-A central theme of the exhibition is the evolving role of gender and how this is mirrored in the materials and mediums used in the artworks.
-The stark contrast between wood and fiber speaks to traditional notions of masculine and feminine labor within the family.
-Carpentry, associated with wood, is often considered a masculine craft, traditionally passed from father to son.
-Conversely, fiber arts like embroidery, which use soft materials, are associated with the feminine and are often passed from mother to daughter.
-This binary is challenged in the exhibition, as I, the oldest granddaughter, inherited both skill sets.
-By working in both mediums—hard, structured wood and soft, pliable fabric—I blur the lines between these gendered conventions, creating a dialogue between masculine and feminine expressions of labor, care, and memory.
+A central theme of the exhibition is the evolving role of gender and how this is mirrored in the materials and mediums used in the artworks—the juxtaposition of wood and fiber highlights traditional gendered divisions of labor within the family.
+Carpentry, linked to woodwork, is commonly viewed as a masculine craft, historically passed down from fathers to sons.
+In contrast, fiber arts such as embroidery, which involve softer materials, are associated with femininity and are typically handed down from mothers to daughters.
+The exhibition challenges this binary, as I, the oldest granddaughter, inherited both skill sets.
+Working in both mediums—hard, rigid wood and soft, pliable fabric—I blur the lines between these gendered conventions, creating a dialogue between masculine and feminine expressions of labor, care, and memory.

 A coffin-shaped coffee table, crafted from red oak—a wood traditionally used for coffins—sits at the center of the exhibition.
 The solidity of oak conveys the masculine craft of carpentry, often associated with durability and strength.
 This piece embodies the death of my grandfather and the loss of our shared physical space, encapsulating the duality of creation and destruction.
 It also addresses the overlooked funerary practices during the pandemic, including automatic cremations and mass graves, where families were denied the opportunity to say goodbye.